jackson-family/he-gave-me-my-ears/content/2012-10-17-surgery-part-2.md

 date: 2012-10-17T17:55

 Someone is patting my hands.
 I open my eyes with some effort and see a blond nurse smiling at me with some concern.
-She doesn&#x02bc;t look like Jesus so I figure that I&#x02bc;ve pulled through the surgery just fine.
+She doesn&#x02bc;t look like Jesus, so I figure that I&#x02bc;ve pulled through the surgery just fine.
 She asks how I&#x02bc;m feeling.
 Very polite, right?
 I tell her that I&#x02bc;m feeling dizzy, slurring my words badly.
 The room is spinning, and I&#x02bc;m having some